Toloka/docs/en/template-builder/templates/text-recognition.md

   }
   ```
   {% endcut %}

-If you need to display text with formatting, use the [view.markdown](../reference/view.markdown.md) component.
-Note that the `view.markdown` component is resource-intensive and might overload weak Toloker devices.

 - A combination of [helper.if](../reference/helper.if.md) and [condition.equals](../reference/condition.equals.md): hides the response field if **No business** is selected.